Subresultants of Several Univariate Polynomials in Newton Basis: Conclusion

 \section{Conclusion}

-In this paper, we provide an explicit formula in the form of determinental polynomials for subresultants of several univariate Newton polynomials.
-It should be pointed out that the resulting subresultants are also expressed in the same Newton basis.
-For realizing this goal, the concepts of generalized companion matrix and generalized determinental polynomial are proposed, which extend the classical companion matrix and the well-known determinental polynomial frequently used in resultant theory.
-Moreover, as by-product, we also obtain a new formula for the $\delta$-th subresultant polynomial in roots (see Lemma \ref{eq:root_expression_newton}), which can be viewed as the Poisson formula of the $\delta$-th subresultant polynomial under Newton basis, and a determinental formula for the subresultant polynomials in Newton basis (see Lemma \ref{lem:sres_in_det}).
+In this paper, we propose a method for formulating subresultant polynomials of multiple univariate polynomials in Newton basis where the resulting subresultants polynomials are also expressed in the given Newton basis.
+The formulation does not require basis transformation and thus can avoid the numerical instability problem caused by basis change.
+To achieve this goal, we extend the determinant polynomial in power basis to that in Newton basis.
+By making use of the companion matrix in Newton basis, we construct a Barnett-type matrix whose determinant polynomial in Newton basis yields the subresultant polynomial of multiple polynomials in Newton basis.

-An interesting feature of the generalized companion subresultant polynomials developed in this paper is that with the help of the formula, one may express a subresultant with given order as infinitely many determinental forms with nice structures, depending on which Newton basis is used.
-Then a natural question arises: does there exist $\lambda$'s such that the constructed determinants of subresultants are interesting except for the two instances shown in this paper?
-Another question to be investigated is how to choose the value of $\lambda$ for a specific polynomial set such that the computation of subresultants is efficient.
+It is noted that one may have infinite many choices for Newton interpolating nodes $\lambda$.
+For each choice of $\lambda$, we can write the input polynomials in the corresponding Newton basis and formulate the subresultant polynomial in the same basis.
+Therefore, one can express a subresultant polynomial as infinitely many determinant forms, depending on which Newton basis is used.
+Then a natural question arises: does there exist $\lambda$'s such that the constructed subresultant matrix is interesting?
+For example, is there a particular way to choose the value of $\lambda$ for a specific polynomial set such that the matrix $N_{\lambda,\delta}$ exhibits nice structures?
+Another related question worthy of further investigation is how to compute the matrix $N_{\lambda,\delta}$ and its determinant polynomial in an efficient way.

-\textbf{Acknowledgements.} The authors' work was supported by National Natural Science Foundation of China (Grant Nos.: 12261010, 11801101).
+\textbf{Acknowledgements.} The authors would like to thank the anonymous reviewers for their helpful comments and insightful suggestions.
+The authors' work was supported by the National Natural Science Foundation of China (Grant No. 12261010), the Natural Science Foundation of Guangxi (Grant No. 2023GXNSFBA02\-6019), and the Natural Science Cultivation Project of GXMZU (Grant No. 2022MDKJ001).